Diversity, Equity, and Inclusion

 She has also been highlighted in the Molecular Cell Journal where she gives her thoughts and experiences being an underrepresented minority in the sciences.

-She also serves as a Mentor for the RNA Society.
+She also serves as a Mentor and is on the DEI Committee for the RNA Society.

 Silva-Fisher J, Nervo LM, Addo T, Guerra A, Walker M, Guerrier S, McGill L, Brooks D, Joseph J, Johnson J, Ayombil F, Odinammadu K. Voices on Diversity: Multiple Paths to Becoming a Scientist.
 Mol Cell.
 2020 Dec 3;80(5):752-757. doi: 10.1016/j.molcel.2020.11.021.
 PubMed PMID: 33275884.